 Glen Isle Fuels Reduction Project

-COSWAP (Colorado Strategic Wildfire Action Program), Jefferson Conservation District, USDA Forest to Faucets
+Partners: COSWAP (Colorado Strategic Wildfire Action Program), Jefferson Conservation District, USDA Forest to Faucets, Center of Colorado Watershed Conservancy District (CCWCD)

 Project Overview